Economy of Mozambique: Gas and oil reserves

 Recent oil and gas discoveries across East Africa, most notably in Mozambique and Tanzania, have seen the region emerge as a new player in the global oil and gas Industry.

 The discoveries have driven billions of dollars in annual investment to the region.
 According to BMI estimates, the finds in the last few years are more than that of any other region in the world, and the discoveries are expected to continue for the next few years.

 Agriculture, fishing and forestry

+Freshly caught mackerel held on a coastal beach in Africa, typical of small-scale artisanal fishing.

 In Mozambique, agriculture is the mainstay of the economy and the country has a great potential for growth in the sector.
 Agriculture employs more than 80 percent of the labour force and provides livelihoods to the vast majority of over 23 million inhabitants.
 Agriculture contributed 31.5 percent of the GDP in 2009, while commerce and services accounted for 44.9 percent.
 By contrast, 20 percent of the total export value in 2009 originated from the agriculture sector, mostly through the export of fish (mainly shrimps and prawns), timber, copra, cashew nuts and citrus, cotton, coconuts, tea and tobacco.

 Rural women taking transport to a local market in Mozambique.
 A large portion of the populations relies on small-scale agriculture and related marketplace for food security and livelihoods.